 Two speakers facing in opposite directions produce room-filling sound

 Another option for high-quality Alexa integration comes from Bose.
-The Home Speaker 500 produces a loud and quality sound, despite its fairly compact size, and features a basic display for simpler ease-of-use.
+The Home Speaker 500 produces a loud and high-quality sound, despite its fairly compact size, and features a basic display for simpler ease-of-use.
 The smaller and cheaper Home Speaker 300 also has Alexa but does away with the display.

-The Home Speaker 500 seems to produce room-filling sound by having two drivers facing in opposite directions, which fire sound at the walls, which then bounces off and gives the illusion of it coming from a larger audio system.
+The Home Speaker 500 produces room-filling sound by having two drivers facing in opposite directions, firing sound at the walls, which then bounces back and gives the illusion of it coming from a larger music system.

 This speaker is waterproof to one meter for 30 minutes

-This speaker by Ultimate Ears is waterproof and wireless, so you can take Alexa to the beach, if that's your vibe - and we're not just talking showerproof.
+This speaker by Ultimate Ears is waterproof and wireless, so you can take Alexa to the beach, if that's your vibe – and we're not just talking showerproof.
 This speaker still works when submerged in a meter of water for up to 30 minutes, so it's properly water resistant.

 Smart speakers with Google Assistant